 - Further informed comment

-Although this is a specific BBC policy, the key principles apply to the majority of other news sites too – especially those with high DAs.
+Although this is a specific BBC policy, the key principles apply to the majority of other news sites too – especially those with high DAs, which is vital information if PR link building is part of your wider strategy.

 Things like eBooks, white papers, and infographics can all fit the criteria and if you have some unique data you can shape news content from, we find that can often work really well too.